An official website of the United States government

 The correspondence in question references the actual Acting Comptroller, John Walsh, and it contains the forged signature of a former OCC employee.
 The correspondence also includes, next to the forged signature, the seal of the Office of Thrift Supervision.

 Before responding in any manner to any proposal supposedly issued by the OCC that involves the release of personal information or that requires the payment of any fee in connection with the proposal, you should verify that the proposal is legitimate.
-At a minimum, the OCC recommends that you do the following:

 Richard C. Stearns